 - The 6th Grade Science course is designed to introduce students to the scientific process, inquiry, and concepts in the areas of Earth and Space, Physical, and Life.
 In this course, students use inquiry to investigate various science phenomena and follow the scientific process to develop their own scientific investigations.

-Language Arts: English/language arts classes foster literacy skills and knowledge and, at the middle school level, students connect to indigenous cultures through additional Native Literature and tiered reading classes.
+Language Arts: English/language arts classes foster literacy skills and knowledge.
+In elementary through the high school level, our students engage in English/Language Arts through a connected approach to Indigenous cultures.
+Students in middle school and high school also are engaged in Native Literature and tiered reading classes.
 Examples include:

 - The 6th grade Language Arts curriculum is primarily focused on narrative writing.
 Accordingly, students learn and identify the 6+1 Traits of writing and enhance Organization, Voice and Conventions in their personal narratives.
 In addition, a daily grammar and spelling program (Spellography) is implemented to increase students’ word knowledge.

 - Ninth Grade English, which focuses on the essential question “How does the global community impact me?”
 This question is addressed from as far away as Iran in the reading of Persepolis, a graphic novel about a young Persian girl, to the very personal, with an end of the year poetry unit.
 The class is project-centered with the motto that language is an art form that can be articulated and communicated in many ways beyond standard academic writing.